ContactNet: Online Multi-Contact Planning for Acyclic Legged Robot Locomotion: Abstract

 \section{Abstract}

-Online trajectory optimization techniques generally depend on heuristic-based contact planners in order to have low computation times and achieve high replanning frequencies.
+The field of legged robots has seen tremendous progress in the last few years.
+Locomotion trajectories are commonly generated by optimization algorithms in a \gls{mpc} loop.
+To achieve online trajectory optimization, the locomotion community generally makes use of heuristic-based contact planners due to their low computation times and high replanning frequencies.
 In this work, we propose \textit{ContactNet}, a fast acyclic contact planner based on a multi-output regression neural network.
-ContactNet ranks discretized stepping regions, allowing to quickly choose the \textit{best feasible} solution, even in complex environments.
-The low computation time, in the order of 1 ms, makes possible the execution of the contact planner concurrently with a trajectory optimizer in a \gls{mpc} fashion.
-We demonstrate the effectiveness of the approach in simulation in different complex scenarios with the quadruped robot Solo12.
+ContactNet ranks discretized stepping locations, allowing to quickly choose the \textit{best feasible} solution, even in complex environments.
+The low computation time, in the order of 1 ms, enables the execution of the contact planner concurrently with a trajectory optimizer in a \gls{mpc} fashion.
+In addition, the computational time does not scale up with the configuration of the terrain.
+We demonstrate the effectiveness of the approach in simulation in different scenarios with the quadruped robot Solo12.
+To the best knowledge of the authors, this is the first time a contact planner is presented that does not exhibit an increasing computational time on irregular terrains with an increasing number of gaps.